JessHung323/recipe-user-interaction-analysis/README.md

 ## **Permutation Testing**

-*Null Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset has the same average rating of recipes with `minutes` above the median `minutes` -- the ratings of the two samples come from the same population distribution.
+*Null Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset and average rating of recipes with `minutes` above the median `minutes` come from the same population distribution.

 *Alternative Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset is higher than the average rating of recipes with `minutes` above the median `minutes`.